Admission Process

 ** Admission requirement for Postgraduate Awards:

 Bachelor's degree or equivalent (level 6).
-Only for European Students or Non-EU nationals (and the Schengen area)who may stay in Malta without a visa for up to 90 days.
+European students or non-EU citizens (and Schengen area citizens) who can stay in Malta without a visa for up to 90 days, and other non-EU candidates applying for a C visa, are eligible to apply.

 EU STUDENTS